antoniosrferreira/manager.README/README.md

 - **Alignment with Company Vision, Mission, and Core Values:** Staying honest at all time to the company vision, mission, and core values.

 Remember, culture is not something that can be imposed from the top down.
-It's something that we all impact through our actions and interactions.
+It's something that we all impact and develop through our actions and interactions.

 ## Working with Me